akadwa/odin-landing_page/README.md

 CSS uses:
 Page layouts are created through the use of flexbox in order to arrange the contents of the page into the desired layout.
 Styles and markup are added to HTML text/textboxes.

+All images used belong to The Lego:registered: Group